jstrot/dot-config-nvim/INSTALL.md

 If your terminal supports it, you can also enable ligatures for a more pleasing experience.

 A good starting point is to try the one I use, "FiraCode Nerd Font", a patched version of the "Fira Mono" font with programming ligatures and enlarged operators.
+You can try out the different fonts here: https://www.programmingfonts.org/#firacode

 ## MacOS